TRANSPORTATION AND CLIMATE CHANGE

 Cars aren’t the only vehicles that pollute — airplanes, ships and trains produce a large portion of the world’s greenhouse gas emissions.

-Aircraft are the third-largest source of greenhouse gas pollution from the U.S. transportation sector and account for approximately 10% of U.S. transportation emissions — they also emit nitrogen oxides other than nitrous oxide, causing warming when emitted at high elevation.
-And the emissions from domestic aviation are increasing at an alarming rate — 17% since 1990.
-In 2007 the Center and several allies petitioned the U.S. EPA to set standards limiting greenhouse gas emissions from aircraft under the Clean Air Act.
+Aircraft are the third-largest source of greenhouse gas pollution from the U.S. transportation sector and account for approximately 9 percent of U.S. transportation And the emissions from domestic aviation are increasing at an alarming rate — 17 percent since 1990.

 Ships, besides releasing almost 3% of the world’s CO2, are a main source of nitrous oxide and black carbon (soot).
 With international trade expected to increase in the coming years, emissions from ships and boats may increase by as much as 250% by 2050.
 Yet fully electric cargo and passenger ferries are already in operation in some countries.
 In 2007 we and our allies petitioned the U.S. EPA to set greenhouse gas limits for ships, and we’re urging the administration under the next EPA to move forward with setting standards.